-- 1. Select % > USERS & ACCOUNTS > Remote Authentication.
+- In the Settings Pane, select [TM] > USERS & ACCOUNTS > Remote Authentication.

-- The REMOTE AUTHENTICATION page displays.
+The REMOTE AUTHENTICATION page displays.

 - 2. From the Scheme options, select LDAP.

 - 3. Select the required Mode:

 - LDAPDownLocal

 - LDAP Mode

 - LocalLDAP

 - LDAPLocal

 - 4. Enter the Address and optionally the Port of the remote authentication server to query.
 The port setting defaults to LDAP/LDAPS standard ports if not entered.